day8/re-frame/docs/clojurescript.md

 For 50 years, some of the finest minds in software have admired it, used it and refined it.

-In the years leading up to 2010, Rich Hickey created Clojure, introducing a number of key inovations (ultimately copied by other functional languages), and he did it well away from acedemia, because he wanted a pragmatic language for commercial developers.
+In the years leading up to 2010, Rich Hickey created Clojure, introducing a number of key inovations (later adopted by other functional languages), and he did it well away from acedemia, because he wanted a pragmatic language for commercial developers.

 Overall, Clojure is a foliated masterpiece.

-ClojureScript is the version of Clojure which targets the browser.

 As the owner of a company which develops software products, I believe ClojureScript gives us a competitive edge.
 As a programmer, I feel like it has provided me with excellent,